dirakx1/ai/finetunning/FINETUNNNING.md

 * Freezing layers
 * Reinformcement Learning with Human feeadback or RLHF (DPO directe preference optimize optimization)
 * For larger llama models: Qlora and freeze layers Or use third parthy vendors like Together.ai
+* You might need 20-30 iteration to have better results.